DIGImend/digimend.github.io/support/howto/apps/gimp/index.md

 ---
 title: Tablet setup in GIMP
+summary: How to setup a tablet to work with The GIMP
 ---
 GIMP is an acronym for GNU Image Manipulation Program.
 It is a freely distributed program for such tasks as photo retouching, image